EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

    ATOM=Fe X=0 0 0
 ~~~

-Supply either the space group [Im-3m](http://www.periodictable.com/Properties/A/SpaceGroupName.html)
+Supply either the space group ([Im-3m](http://www.periodictable.com/Properties/A/SpaceGroupName.html))
 or the bcc lattice vectors.

-The first steps are very similar to [the PbTe tutorial](/tutorial/lmf/lmf_pbte_tutorial/);
+The input file setup and self-consistent cycle are very similar to [the PbTe tutorial](/tutorial/lmf/lmf_pbte_tutorial/); review that
-go through that tutorial first if you are not familiar with
-the structure of input file, _ctrl.fe_{: style="color: green"},
+tutorial first if you are not familiar with the structure of input file, _ctrl.fe_{: style="color: green"}, or how to set up an LDA
-or how to set up an LDA calculation from structural information.
+calculation from structural information.

 Run **blm**{: style="color: blue"} this way: